GSA-TTS/identity-handbook/index.md

 exclude_from_index: true
 ---

 Welcome to the Login.gov handbook!
-This is our open source team documentation!

-Please help us contribute and keep things up to date, and make sure to [avoid contributing sensitive information][sensitive-information].
+This is our open source team documentation.
+Please help us keep things up to date, and make sure to [avoid contributing sensitive information][sensitive-information].

 [sensitive-information]: {{ site.baseurl }}/articles/contributing.html#sensitive-information